xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

 ### New features

-* Introduced new design for test case management.
+* Introduced a new design for test case management.
 Read more: [Manage Test Cases](https://docs.katalon.com/katalon-analytics/docs/test-case-management.html).

 ### Enhancements